andersonscreekps/andersonscreekps-website/content/our-school/story.md

 ## Values

-Anderson’s Creek Primary School works hard to create a culture of mutual respect between the students, teachers and parents.
+We work hard to create a culture of mutual respect between students, teachers and parents.

 All our staff strive to build positive and authentic relationships with the students they teach.